Perfectionism Part 2: Mormons and the Pursuit of Perfection

 Perfection, when all sins and weaknesses are overcome, is one of those bars.
 It may not be cleared until after death (which is not the final buzzer for spiritual development that it is for most Christians), but Mormons are expected to regard perfection as a necessary and attainable goal and get as close as possible during their lifetimes.
 I learned exactly what that meant in a series of interviews with the church’s twelfth president and prophet, Spencer W. Kimball, who explained what Mormons mean by perfection in his influential book The Miracle of Forgiveness.

-I’m not going to tell the full story of these meetings today because it would be too long a digression.
+I’m not going to tell the full story of these meetings right now because it would be too long a digression, but you can read the whole story here.
 What matters is that I was nineteen and struggling with the debilitating effects of childhood abuse.
 Though I left the church not long after I met President Kimball, at the time I still hoped that God—or his illustrious prophet—could help me cope with my trauma and the self-destructive behavior it had caused.
 Instead, he made my suffering dramatically worse by assigning me responsibility for my abuse and seeing all its effects as evidence of my sinfulness.
 And, even though I repented sincerely and at length, he warned me that God’s forgiveness, for which I ached, might take months, years, or even centuries and would require of me something I could never achieve: perfection.

 What is perfection, to President Kimball?
 In The Miracle of Forgiveness, he explains very clearly.